Mutual Funds wrap: SEBI's rollout of graded exit load on liquid funds — A system reforming step

 The US Treasury came to the rescue by announcing a temporary guarantee program to protect investors of money market mutual funds.

-A similar regulatory support approach to help Indian short term and liquid funds was initiated by SEBI in September-October 2008 in consultation with RBI, quoted a fund official who worked in mutual fund department with SEBI during the crisis period.
+A similar regulatory support approach to help Indian short term and liquid funds was initiated by SEBI in September-October 2008 in consultation with RBI, quoted a ex-SEBI official who worked in mutual fund department.

 A temporary liquidity window for Rs 20,000 crore was opened by RBI for mutual funds to take short term borrowings and pay out the rush of redeeming investors.
 With the aid of the one-time liquidity window, no Indian scheme collapsed quipped the ex SEBI officer.As things played out subsequently, the regulator took to multiple actions since then by listing closed debt schemes, imposing the same exit load for retail and institutions, the investment in debt securities in line with scheme durations.
 This move of graded exit load in liquid funds is yet another system reforming step to ring-fence liquid funds during a crisis period.The Great Diwali Discount!